sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

   <img width="auto" height="auto" src="/assets/imbalanced.jpg">
 </p>

+Histograms are by far the more standard way of displaying this, but I love a good pie chart.
 The first image is fairly straight-forward to train, but unrealistic -- you'll probably find it is seldom the case that this parity will occur naturally.

 Imbalanced datasets are a messy subject.
 Once aspiring machine learning engineers learn about imbalanced datasets, they tend to invariably assume it is a problem that needs to be fixed.
 One of the main reasons for this writing this article is as a PSA for machine learning engineers.